Solutions-Nitriques/jQuery-sizing/README.md

 ### History ###

 - **2.0 - 2012-XX-XX**
   Refactored the project to reuse the vocabulary defined by Apple
+  Extract the oneLiner method: It now in a separated project
   More code reuse
   More testability
   More maintainability